-Broadly speaking, you should aim for a headset with a long runtime, long standby time and short charge time.
+You should aim for a headset with a long runtime, long standby time, and short charge time.
 Any runtime beyond 10 hours is a plus, as is any charge time that’s below 3 hours.
 However, when it comes to standby time, you don’t have to overthink it.
 There are headsets out there with standby times as short as 10 hours and as long as 130 hours.
 Anything between these two is perfectly acceptable.

-When I talk about ‘storage,’ I usually refer to special bags or cases where you can store your headset once you’re done with it.
-Earphones tend to come with a small linen sack which you can put away in your pocket.
-But with large headphones, it’s a bit more complicated than that.
+When I talk about ‘storage,’ I usually refer to individual bags or cases where you can store your headset once you’re done with it.
+Earphones tend to come with a small linen sack, which you can put away in your pocket.
+But with giant headphones, it’s a bit more complicated than that.

 Of course, some of the biggest brand names sell their headsets with proper ziplock padded bags.
 They don’t take up too much room and, naturally, their look matches your headphones.
 More importantly, the padding inside them keeps the headphones safe from damage.
-These bags aren’t extremely important, however.
+These bags aren’t essential, however.
 After all, you can always put your headphones somewhere in your backpack or suitcase, and they can be just as safe.
-Nevertheless, these bags are definitely a neat little bonus when you buy the best headphones for airplane travel under $100.
+Nevertheless, these bags are a neat little bonus when you buy the best noise cancelling headphones for airplane travel.

 Price Range & Brand Recognition

-Don’t leave just yet, I know that this entire list revolves around headphones under $100.
+Don’t leave just yet, and I know that this entire list revolves around headphones under $100.
 I’m not about to recommend that you buy any headset above that price.
-If I did, you wouldn’t be here reading all of this and I would probably use a different title.
+If I did, you wouldn’t be here reading all of this, and I would probably use a different title.

 All of that aside, why price range?
-You already have a set price— as long as it’s below $100, it’s good, right?
+You already have a set price— as long as it’s below $100, it’s okay.